Administrative Assistant – Full-Time Contract – One Year

 - Experience working in a supportive role with youth is an asset, as is experience in non-profits, and with volunteers.

-- A strong desire to play a big role on a small team – we value relationships that are based on kindness, generosity, collaboration and mutual support.
+- A strong desire to play a big role on a small team – we value relationships that are based on kindness, generosity, and collaboration.

 - We strongly encourage applications from NYA Alumni, and others with a connection to the North, including Inuit, First Nations and Métis candidates.
 For all candidates, knowledge of the Canadian North and its people is a strong asset.

 - We like technology – we think that it makes our small team able to do a lot more, and really just makes us better.
-We use a combination of traditional software suites like Microsoft Office, and Adobe Creative Cloud along with leveraging newer apps and technology like Slack, Trello, and Airtable.
+We use a combination of traditional software suites like Microsoft Office, and Adobe Creative Cloud along with leveraging newer apps and technology like Slack, ClickUp, and Airtable.
 Therefore, we want you to be comfortable with technology, and generally open and willing to learn.
-We are mostly a MAC office, but the accounting software, Quickbooks, runs on a PC.
+We are a MAC office.

 - Ability to work flexible hours and overtime including evenings and weekends during peak program times, and during special events and activities.

-Fill out the below form and let us see what you’ve got.
+Fill out the below form and let us get to know you!
 While we want each applicant to show us what makes them a great fit, we are only able to contact applicants who are invited for a personal interview.
 Please no phone calls.

 Please submit your application by April 15th, by the end of the day.Apply Now